hejeremy/Bamazon/README.md

 # Bamazon

 INSTRUCTIONS
+1. First run "bamazon.sql" to create a table with dummy data

-1. Open terminal (or equivalent) and run:
+2. Open terminal (or equivalent) and run:
     ...
     npm install
     ...

    Then run the following:
 	...
 	node bamazonCustomer.js
 	...